Morocco Details

 Opportunity to shop to support the artisans.

-Head to Ait Ben Haddou and stay in a historic traditional kasbah for the night
+Head to Ait Ben Haddou and stay in a historic traditional kasbah for the night: Kasbah El Hajja.

 Dinner at the kasbah.